derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/06/2023 16:16:13 : 3 Database Admins walked into a NoSQL bar.
+08/06/2023 16:15:47 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are only two hard problems in Computer Science: cache invalidation, naming things and off-by-one-errors.
+I suggested holding a 'Python Object Oriented Programming Seminar', but the acronym was unpopular.
 <!-- replace-with-joke ends -->